Music

 Implementation

-In addition to the music taught in school we enhance children's confidence by taking part in performances including the annual Christmas Carol concerts.
+In addition to the music taught in school we enhance children's confidence by taking part in performances including the annual Christmas Carol concerts, end of year productions and community events.
 As a school, we follow a knowledge, skills and understanding framework from which we ensure the progress and attainment of all children.
 This framework also ensures that our children receive a rich and varied, progression curriculum.
-This is embedded in the classroom through the structured music programme as well as the weekly singing assemblies, various concerts and performances.
+This is embedded in the classroom through the structured music programme as well as the weekly singing assemblies, various concerts, performances and instrument tuition.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom children learn key aspects of music through cross-curricular links.
-They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
+They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or talking about music.

 Impact

 We aim for children to leave our school with an increased interest in music and a desire to continue as a listener, performer and composer.
-Teachers plan interesting and varied lessons which are closely linked to our cross-curricular topics.
+Our scheme is full of engaging, interesting lessons which give our children the opportunity to listen, play and appraise genres of music.
 Teachers build upon prior knowledge and skills learnt as identified in our music progression overview.
-Children have opportunities to perform in a variety of ways including at end of year concerts in performances to parents.
+Children have many opportunities to learn different instruments, including brass, and perform to audiences.
 Our children grow in confidence and self-esteem during these performances and every child is included and valued.
 Music also develops an understanding of culture and history, both in relation to children individually, as well as ethnicities from across the world.
 Children are able to enjoy music in as many ways as they choose – either as listener, creator or performer.
-They can sing and copy a pulse.
 They have an understanding of how music can influence personal feelings and emotions.

 How you can help your child at home